 What Kind of Points Do You Earn?

-The Sapphire Preferred earns points called Ultimate Rewards, which can only be earned through a small set of Chase credit cards.
+The Sapphire Preferred earns points called Ultimate Rewards, which can only be earned using select Chase credit cards.
 Ultimate Rewards are widely regarded as some of the most valuable credit card points in the world.

 What Could You Do with 60,000 Ultimate Rewards Points?

 You can use Ultimate Rewards Points towards whatever trips you want to take.
 With the Sapphire Preferred, you can redeem your points through the Chase travel portal, transfer them to 13 different hotel and airline partners, or a combination of both!